 Apply for your first card

-If you are at Aberdeen City Council School, contact your school office and they should be able to arrange a card for you.
+If you are already at an Aberdeen City Council Secondary School contact your school office and they should be able to arrange a card for you.

 You must take the following items with you when you go to apply for your card: